honza/jordan/README.md

 ```

+For a real world example, check out [ansel][2] the self-hosted photo gallery.

 ### How does Jordan check if a user is logged in?

 By default, Jordan checks if the current request map includes a truthy `:user`